-OPINION
+QUALIFIED OPINION

-We have audited the consolidated financial statements of Beacon Energy Plc (the "Company") and its subsidiaries (the "Group") for the year ended 31 December 2023, which comprise the Consolidated Statement of Comprehensive Income, the Consolidated Statement of Financial Position, the Consolidated Statement of Changes in Equity, the Consolidated Cash Flow Statement, and the related notes, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Beacon Energy Plc (the "Company") and its subsidiaries (the "Group") for the year ended 31 December 2024, which comprise the Consolidated Statement of Comprehensive Income, the Consolidated Statement of Financial Position, the Consolidated Statement of Changes in Equity, the Consolidated Cash Flow Statement, and the related notes, including a summary of significant accounting policies.

-The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union.
-In our opinion:
+The financial reporting framework that has been applied in their preparation is applicable law and UK adopted International Financial Reporting Standards (IFRSs).
+In our opinion, except for the possible effects of the matter described in the basis for qualified opinion section of our report:

-- the financial statements give a true and fair view of the state of the Group's affairs as at 31 December 2023 and of the Group's loss for the period then ended; and - the financial statements have been properly prepared in accordance with IFRSs as adopted by the European Union.
+- the financial statements give a true and fair view of the state of the Group's affairs as at 31 December 2024 and of the Group's loss for the period then ended; and - the financial statements have been properly prepared in accordance with UK adopted IFRSs.

-BASIS FOR OPINION
+BASIS FOR QUALIFIED OPINION